-In Greenland_Ice_Sheet_cci+ the developments and further production for Ice Velocity (IV) build on the achievements of the GIS_cci Phase 1 and Phase 2 (2012-18).
-The major technical advancements emerging from GIS_cci were the development and implementation of an automatic system for generation of ice velocity maps from repeat pass Copernicus Sentinel-1 (S1) Synthetic Aperture Radar (SAR) using offset tracking (OT).
-The annual velocity maps and unprecedentedly dense IV time series of outlet glaciers provide essential information for studying temporal fluctuations and long-term trends and provide key input for ice dynamic and climate modelling and is continued within the C3S services on ice sheets.
+In Greenland Ice Sheet CCI+ the developments and further production for Ice Velocity (IV) build on the achievements of the Greenland Ice Sheet CCI Phase 1 and Phase 2 (2012-18).
+The major technical advancements emerging from GIS CCI were the development and implementation of an automatic system for the generation of ice velocity maps from repeat pass Copernicus Sentinel-1 (S1) Synthetic Aperture Radar (SAR) using offset tracking (OT).
+The annual velocity maps and unprecedentedly dense IV time series of outlet glaciers provide essential information for studying temporal fluctuations and long-term trends and provide key input for ice dynamic and climate modelling.
+The production of the annual maps is continued within the C3S services on ice sheets.

-In Greenland_Ice_Sheet_cci+ IV is derived from both SAR and optical data using combinations of coherent and incoherent OT and InSAR.
-The main technical development on SAR derived IV is the extension of the IV processor for supporting Sentinel-1 TOPS mode InSAR, using ascending and descending crossing orbit pairs acquired in Interferometric Wide (IW) swath mode.
-The development is expected to significantly improve the accuracy of the ice velocity, in particular in the slower moving areas in the interior of Greenland.
+In Greenland Ice Sheet CCI+ IV is derived from both SAR and optical data using combinations of coherent and incoherent OT and InSAR.
+The main technical development on SAR derived IV in CCI+ Phase 1 was the extension of the IV processor for supporting Sentinel-1 TOPS mode InSAR, using ascending and descending crossing orbit pairs acquired in Interferometric Wide (IW) swath mode.
+The development significantly improved the accuracy of the ice velocity, in particular in the slower moving areas in the interior of Greenland.
+The main upgrade of the IV processing chain introduced in this phase of the project is the adaptation of the InSAR and OT algorithms to accommodate SAOCOM data in synergy with Sentinel-1 for improving ice surface velocity estimation in Greenland.
+For this, the existing InSAR and OT processing lines developed for other sensors in the previous CCI phases have been amended to accommodate SAOCOM data as well as the combination of SAOCOM and Sentinel-1.

-This chapter provides the Algorithm Theoretical Basis for IV, building on the ATBD of GIS_cci (RD1), and provides an overview, description, and update of the scientific background, the IV retrieval algorithms, input, and output data, expected accuracy and performance, and capabilities and known limitations.
+This chapter provides the Algorithm Theoretical Basis for IV, building on the ATBD of GIS CCI (RD1) and GIS CCI+ Phase 1, and provides an overview, description, and update of the scientific background, the IV retrieval algorithms, input, and output data, expected accuracy and performance, and capabilities and known limitations.